-Through the program, VLS, SYSU, Renmin and CUPL faculty and students conduct research on practical approaches to ameliorating China’s extensive environmental problems.
+From 2006-2015 VLS, SYSU, Renmin and CUPL faculty and students conducted joint research on practical approaches to ameliorating China’s extensive environmental problems.
 Past student and faculty research have been supported by the Lingnan Foundation and the Rockefeller Brothers Fund.
-Students are involved in yearlong collaborative research projects that pair VLS students with SYSU, Renmin or CUPL law students.
-VLS students travel to SYSU, Renmin and CUPL to present research results together with their SYSU, Renmin and CUPL counterparts and to expand their knowledge of China’s legal system and environmental laws.
+Students were involved in yearlong collaborative research projects that paired VLS students with SYSU, Renmin or CUPL law students.
+VLS students traveled to SYSU, Renmin and CUPL to present research results together with their SYSU, Renmin and CUPL counterparts and to expand their knowledge of China’s legal system and environmental laws.

 Collaborative Research Projects 2014-2015